kora-projects/kora-docs/mkdocs/docs/en/documentation/container.md

     interface Application : SomeSubModule
     ```

-This will plug both `SomeSubModule` and `SomeModule` modules.
+This will connect the `SomeModule` module found through `SomeSubModule` to the final application container.

 #### Generic factory { #generic-factory }

-If the dependency container could not find a generic factory for a particular type, the Kora container at compile time can try looking for
+If the dependency container could not find a factory for a particular type, the `Kora` container can try to find
-methods with [Generic](https://docs.oracle.com/javase/tutorial/java/generics/types.html) parameters, and use that method to create an instance of the desired class.
+methods with generic parameters at compile time and use such a method to create an instance of the required class.

 ===! ":fontawesome-brands-java: `Java`"